-- (a) This Law shall be called Myanmar Companies Law. - (b) This Law commences on the date of notification determined by the President of the Union. - (c) In this Law, unless the context otherwise implies: - (i) "applicable law" means any law, regulation, rule, order, notification, directive or other authority or instrument having the force of law in the Union which may have an affect on the matter concerned; - (ii) "associate": - (A) specifically, in relation to a company, means: - (I) a director or secretary of the company; - (II) a related body corporate; - (III) a director or secretary of a related body corporate; and - (IV) a person who controls the company, or who is controlled by the company; and - (B) generally, in relation to a person (including a company), means: - (I) a person in concert with whom the person is acting, or proposes to act in relation to the relevant matter; - (II) a person with whom the person is, or proposes to become, associated, whether formally or informally, in any other way in relation to the relevant matter; and - (III) a prescribed person in relation to the relevant matter, but does not in any case include someone who may otherwise be considered an associate under paragraphs (A)(IV) or (B) merely because they:
+- (a) This Law shall be called the Myanmar Companies Law. - (b) This Law commences on the date of notification determined by the President of the Union. - (c) In this Law, unless the context otherwise implies: - (i) "applicable law" means any law, rule, regulation, by-law, notification or order having the force of law in the Union which may have an effect on the matter concerned; - (ii) "associate": - (A) specifically, in relation to a company, means: - (I) a director or secretary of the company; - (II) a related body corporate; - (III) a director or secretary of a related body corporate; and - (IV) a person who controls the company, or who is controlled by the company; and - (B) generally, in relation to a person (including a company), means: - (I) a person in concert with whom the person is acting, or proposes to act in relation to the relevant matter; - (II) a person with whom the person is, or proposes to become, associated, whether formally or informally, in any other way in relation to the relevant matter; and - (III) a prescribed person in relation to the relevant matter,

-- (IV) give advice to the person, or act on the person's behalf, in the proper performance of the functions attaching to a professional capacity or a business relationship; or - (V) have been appointed to as a proxy or representative of a person at a meeting of members, or of a class of members, of a company.

-- (iii) "authorised officer" means a person ordinarily resident in the Union who is appointed by an overseas corporation to act as its representative for the purpose of this Law; - (iv) "board" or "board of directors" mean in relation to a company or other body corporate mean directors of the company acting together as a board of directors (which will be the single director in the case of a single director company); - (v) "constitution" means the by-laws and regulations of a company as prepared or altered in accordance with the provisions of this Law; - (vi) "company" means a company incorporated and registered under this Law or an existing company; - (vii) "contributory" means every person liable to contribute to the assets of a company in the event of its being wound up, and, in all proceedings for determining and in all proceedings prior to the final determination of the persons who are to be deemed contributories, includes any person alleged to be a contributory; - (viii) "corporation" means a body corporate formed under a law other than this Law, including a law of a jurisdiction other than the Union, whether or not it is registered under this Law; - (ix) "Court" means the Court having jurisdiction under this Law; - (x) "debenture" means a security issued by a company to borrow money and includes debenture stock; - (xi) "director" of a company or other body corporate means: - (A) an individual person who is appointed to the position of director or is appointed to the position of alternate director and is acting in that capacity; or - (B) a person who, while not appointed to the position of director or alternate director: - (I) acts as if appointed in the position of director; or - (II) has wishes or provides instructions that the directors of the company or body are accustomed to acting in accordance with or who otherwise exercises or controls the exercise of powers which would fall to be exercised by the board.
+- (C) does not in any case include someone who may otherwise be considered an associate under paragraphs (A) or (B) merely because they: - (I) give advice to the person, or act on the person's behalf, in the proper performance of the functions attaching to a professional capacity or a business relationship; or - (II) have been appointed to as a proxy or representative of a person at a meeting of members, or of a class of members, of a company. - (iii) "authorised officer" means a person ordinarily resident in the Union who is appointed by an overseas corporation to act as its representative for the purpose of this Law; - (iv) "board" or "board of directors" mean in relation to a company or other body corporate mean directors of the company acting together as a board of directors (which will be the single director in the case of a single director company); - (v) "company" means a company incorporated and registered under this Law or an existing company; - (vi) "contributory" means every person liable to contribute to the assets of a company in the event of its being wound up, and, in all proceedings for determining and in all proceedings prior to the final determination of the persons who are to be deemed contributories, includes any person alleged to be a contributory; - (vii) "corporation" means a body corporate formed under a law other than this Law, including a law of a jurisdiction other than the Union, whether or not it is registered under this Law; - (viii) "Court" means the Court having jurisdiction under this Law; - (ix) "debenture" means a security issued by a company to borrow money and includes debenture stock; - (x) "director" for the purpose of this Law of a company or other body corporate, means: - (A) an individual person who is appointed to the position of director or is appointed to the position of alternate director and is acting in that capacity; or - (B) a person who, while not appointed to the position of director or alternate director: - (I) acts as if appointed in the position of director; or - (II) has wishes or provides instructions that the directors of the company or body are accustomed to acting in accordance with or who otherwise exercises or controls the exercise of powers which would fall to be exercised by the board.